*Gallery 1 and 2 will be closed for essential maintenance work from Monday 14 - Friday 18 June. We apologise for any inconvenience this may cause*

 - Entry times are available every 10 minutes Monday-Saturday 10am-3pm, Sunday 11am-2.30pm

 - Each visit is limited to one hour.
 If you arrive late for your entry time we may not be able to guarantee entry to the museum.

 - We’ll send your booking confirmation by email.
 Please make sure you fill in your correct email address when you book to ensure you receive your confirmation email

-- Please note we will be collecting the name and phone number and email address for the lead member of each party and their entry times to the gallery in line with the NHS’s Test and Trace system.
+- Please note we will be collecting the name and phone number of each member of the party age 16 and over and their entry times to the gallery in line with the NHS’s Test and Trace system.
 Data will be kept for 21 days and then destroyed securely.
 All data will be handled in line with GDPR.

-We have created access time slots designed for disabled or neurodiverse people, people experiencing mental health issues and people who were shielding because of illness.
+We have created access time slots designed for disabled or neurodivergent people, people experiencing mental health issues and people who were shielding because of illness.

 Only 1 group (of up to 6 people) can book to come at these times and there will be 30 minutes until the next group arrives, so the gallery will be less busy (during this time some visitors may still be entering to use the café).
 The booking is for one time slot for up to 6 people.
 Please select one when booking your ticket.

 Please ensure you read the following information before your visit.

 We have made a few changes that put your safety, as well as the safety of our staff, first.
 These are some of the additional safety and hygiene measures we have put in place: